Proceed with caution when considering snap on veneers.

 At Electric Teeth, we do not recommend that you purchase snap on veneers from the internet.
 Read on to find out why.

-Snap on Veneers are a new dental trend.
+Snap on veneers are a relatively new dental trend.

-They are removable veneers which are made without seeing a dentist.
+They are removable veneers that are typically made without seeing a dentist.

 The companies producing these products are promising a cheap and quick alternative to cosmetic dental work.